Probability Spaces for Random Algorithms: Introduction

-In~\cite{DBLP:journals/cj/Hoare62}, C.A.R.
-Hoare introduced the famous QuickSort algorithm.
-He presented the randomized version of the algorithm, in which random choices—akin to coin tosses—are used, and derived the equally famous bound $T(n) = O(n \log n)$ for the expected number~$T(n)$ of comparisons.
-Hoare’s proof relies on the crucial recurrence relation
+The average-case analysis of randomized algorithms is almost universally conducted without the explicit construction of an underlying probability space.
+A prominent example dates back to one of the earliest randomized algorithms, QuickSort, introduced by Hoare~\cite{Hoa62}.
+He presented the randomized, single-pivot version of the algorithm and derived the famous $O(n \log n)$ bound for the expected number of comparisons $T_Q(n)$.
+Hoare’s proof relies on the recurrence relation

-which he justifies in~\cite{DBLP:journals/cj/Hoare62} by appealing to ``the law of conditional expectations,'' though without providing an explicit construction of a probability space for the algorithm's executions.
-It is important to note that summing the expectations of multiple random variables formally requires a common underlying probability space on which all of them are defined.
-The natural approach is to construct such a probability space recursively, by composing probability spaces that model the conditional execution of experiments based on the outcomes of earlier ones.
+which is justified by appealing to the law of conditional expectations.
+This is done without providing an explicit construction of the probability space governing the algorithm's executions.
+Although single-pivot QuickSort and its runtime analysis have long been classical textbook material, such a formal construction has, to the best of our knowledge, never appeared in standard texts or the broader research literature.

-Although QuickSort and its analysis is classical textbook material, such a construction has, to the best of our knowledge, never made it into textbooks or anywhere else in the literature.
-The best apparent explanation for this is, that the recurrence equation was presented without proof in the mother of textbooks on efficient algorithms ~\cite{DBLP:books/aw/AhoHU74}.
-Thus, in contrast to Hoare, the authors of~\cite{DBLP:books/aw/AhoHU74}, must have considered the equation as self evident, and outstanding authors of later textbooks (for example~\cite{DBLP:books/daglib/0023376}) continue to present the analysis of randomized QuickSort in this way.

-In this paper we close this gap by presenting the required probability space as part of a mostly self contained analysis of QuickSort, starting from definitions of elementary probability theory.

-Alternative run time analyses for versions of QuickSort exist.
-Analysis for randomized version of the algorithm using indicator variables is presented for example in~\cite{DBLP:books/daglib/0012859, DBLP:books/cu/MotwaniR95} and~\cite{DBLP:books/sp/SandersMDD19}.
-We will discuss the question of the underlying probability spaces for these approaches in Section~\ref{sec:future-work}.

-In the short Section~\ref{subsec:elementary-probability}, we summarize without proof the most basic definitions and facts of elementary probability theory.
-In the equally short Section~\ref{subsec:conditional-expectation} we survey the law of conditional expectation referenced by Hoare.
-The novel technical material is in Section~\ref{subsec:conditional-experiments}, where we derive the crucial Lemma~\ref{lem:conditional}, which analyzes expectations of random variables in probability spaces for the conditional execution of experiments.

-In Section~\ref{sec:expected-runtime-of quicksort}, we present an inductive construction of the probability space of QuickSort runs and conclude the desired recurrence equation from Lemma~\ref{lem:conditional}.
-We leave the judgment, whether all this is self\nobreakdash-evident for mortals, to the reader.
-For the sake of completeness we conclude with the derivation of this section run time bound from~\cite{DBLP:books/aw/AhoHU74}.